chenkline/nestauth/README.md

 it will jump to nest home websit, then nest user signin and grant access to your client.

-If success, you will see the nest access_token in the result view page[https://113.98.241.99:8000/nesttoken]().
+If success, it will jump to the result view page([https://113.98.241.99:8000/nesttoken]()) show the nest access_token.